-Eyelid surgery, also known as blepharoplasty or “eye lift", is a cosmetic procedure.
+Eyelid surgery, also known as blepharoplasty or “eye lift surgery,” is a cosmetic procedure.
 It modifies the skin on your eyelid and around your eyes.
-Eyelid surgery can improve your eye function and give you a more youthful appearance.
+With this surgery, plastic surgeons can improve your eye function and give you a more youthful appearance.

-In addition to making you look older, this can reduce your peripheral vision.
-The procedure may involve removing excess skin, muscles, and fat from around your eyes.
+In addition to making you look older, this plastic surgery can reduce your peripheral vision.
+The procedure may involve removing excess skin, muscles, and fat around your eyes.

 Doctors can perform surgery on the upper and lower eyelids together or separately.